hongzhonglu/vivarium/doc/getting_started.rst

 *Check Installation*

-To check whether Leiningen is installed, run:
+To check whether you have Leiningen installed, run:

 .. code-block:: console